-Measurement of functional outcomes, consumer satisfaction, effectiveness, 1 (15)2 efficiency, and cost-benefit of practices and programs to maintain and improve the 3 quality of audiological services; 4 (16)Administration and supervision of professional and technical personnel who provide 5 support functions to the practice of audiology; 6 (17)Screening of speech language, use of sign language, and other factors affecting 7 communication function for the purposes of an audiological evaluation or initial 8 identification of individuals with other communication disorders; 9 (18)Consultation about accessibility for persons with hearing loss in public and private 10 buildings, programs, and services; 11 (19)Assessment and nonmedical management of tinnitus using biofeedback, masking, 12 hearing aids, education, and counseling; 13 Consultation to individuals, public and private agencies, and governmental bodies, (20)14 or as an expert witness, regarding legal interpretations of audiology findings, 15 effects of hearing loss and balance system disorders, and relevant noise-related 16 considerations; 17 (21)Case management and service as a liaison for consumers, families, and agencies 18 in order to monitor audiologic status and management and to make 19 recommendations about educational and vocational programming; 20 Consultation to industry on the development of products and instrumentation (22)21 related to the measurement and management of auditory or balance function; and

-Section 3.
-That chapter 34-24 be amended with a NEW SECTION:
+- (15) Measurement of functional outcomes, consumer satisfaction, effectiveness, efficiency, and cost-benefit of practices and programs to maintain and improve the quality of audiological services; (16) Administration and supervision of professional and technical personnel who provide - 4 (16) Administration and supervision of professional and technical personnel who provide 5 support functions to the practice of audiology; - 6 (17) Screening of speech-language, use of sign language, and other factors affecting 7 communication function for the purposes of an audiological evaluation or initial 8 identification of individuals with other communication disorders; - 9 (18) Consultation about accessibility for persons with hearing loss in public and private 10 buildings, programs, and services; - (19) Assessment and nonmedical management of tinnitus using biofeedback, masking, hearing aids, education, and counseling; - (20) Consultation to individuals, public and private agencies, and governmental bodies, or as an expert witness, regarding legal interpretations of audiology findings, effects of hearing loss and balance system disorders, and relevant noise-related considerations; - 17 (21) Case management and service as a liaison for consumers, families, and agencies 18 in order to monitor audiologic status and management and to make 19 recommendations about educational and vocational programming; - 20 (22) Consultation to industry on the development of products and instrumentation 21 related to the measurement and management of auditory or balance function; and - 22 (23) Participation in the development of professional and technical standards. - 23 Section 3.
+That chapter 34-24 be amended with a NEW SECTION: - 24